norseghost/norseghost.github.io/_posts/2019-01-14-sexism-my-children-and-i.markdown

-these festering sores of society, [women][katrinegisinger] who [dare][gamergate] to [speak up][cortez] in public (often on female-centered issues, such as heightened pressure toward outward appearance) have to accept a certain base-level of harrasment as part of the cost.
+these festering sores of society, [women][katrinegisinger] who [dare][gamergate] to [speak up][cortez] in public (often on female-centered issues, such as heightened pressure toward outward appearance) have to accept a certain base-level of harassment as part of the cost.

 I will continue to do what I can, in my own small way, and hope I raise a cadre of future SJWs to carry the banner forward.
 I wish my sons and my daughters have equal opportunities in life, to laugh, to cry, to love, for bodily autonomy, and for respect of personal privacy.
 And I hope the societal discourse can acknowledge the issues.
-A [poll performed by Politiken in 2018][rightspoll] does not inspire confidence, however (paywall warning).
+A [poll performed by Politiken in 2018] [rightspoll] does not inspire confidence, however (paywall warning).
 How the gender equality project today can be seen as having gone too far is beyond me.
 The battle seems hardly begun some days.